Art biennale 'Saltwater' navigates turbulent Turkish times

 Christov-Bakargiev, who brought a lecture series to Kabul during the 2012 documenta fair, said art is most vital in times of strife.
 "I am interested in working in conflict zones."

-Djambawa Marawili, a 62-year Aboriginal Australian, brought his own work as well as rare artifacts from his Yolngu people, including a graphic that served as a treaty with white settlers in 1935.
+Djambawa Marawili, a 62-year Aboriginal Australian, brought his own work as well as rare artefacts from his Yolngu people, including a graphic that served as a treaty with white settlers in 1935.

 "I can see there are reasons for conflict here.
 By bringing our art all this way, maybe we can open eyes and minds.
 Making peace is what we do with art," Marawili said.